Lyken17/Deep-Learning-Live/README.md

 PS: Issues in ZH/EN are both welcome, here I typed in EN cuz I haven't figured out how to install chinses input method on the suffering Ubuntu.

 [Some prerequisites](./Prerequisite.md)

+# Note:
+The tutorial live has finished.
+The slide is now public on [google slides](https://goo.gl/j8xY3y).
+Original keynote version is avalible upon request.